ita-T24/bixos/README.md

-# HOJE EM DIA ESSE BIXARAL TEM TUDO DE MÃO BEIJADA

-Esse código não é nada mais nada menos do que o sangue do iteano.
-A alma velha e rodada daquele que se suga parnasianamente e nem pode.
+# Estatísticas

-Isso ou uma análise estatística do resultado dos vestibulares.
-Vocês escolhem.
+Análise estatística do resultado do vestibular do ITA 2020.

-Motiva, bixaral, um dia acaba.

-Hipster, T23
+Autoria original: Hipster, T23